 For the first time in over 65 years, threatened Central Valley spring-run Chinook adult salmon have completed their life cycle and returned to the Restoration Area.
 While spring-run have been placed as adults in the river previously, this is the first time Program fish have migrated out of the system as juveniles and returned as adults years later.

-So far, eight returning adult spring-run Chinook have been trapped in fyke nets (fyke net install) in the lower Restoration Area.
+A total of 23 returning adult spring-run Chinook were trapped in fyke nets (fyke net install) in the lower Restoration Area.
 The fish were able to outmaneuver predators and avoid the perils of modern water infrastructure before making their way nearly 370 miles out to the Pacific Ocean to mature for 2-5 years before returning to the San Joaquin River.
-The most recent fish were caught the week of May 6.

 “This is monumental for the Program,” said Program Manager, Donald Portz.
 “It’s a clear indication of the possibility for these fish to make it out of the system as juveniles and then return as adults in order to spawn,” he said.